(Used - 1499.99 USD)

 Purchasing Colson Bikes

 Mint Colson bikes are not easy to find, even on sights like eBay, but they do exist.
-Because they are more rare than some bicycles, they usually fetch a pretty decent price.
+Because they are rarer than some bicycles, they usually fetch a pretty reasonable price.
 Mint Colson bikes can usually get anywhere from $500.00 to around $1000.00.

-Non-mint Colson bikes, usually get around $200.00 unless you find a really old or rare one.
+Non-mint Colson bikes, usually get around $200.00 unless you find an old or rare one.
 In that case, even if the bicycle is not in mint condition, it can fetch between $300.00 and $700.00.
-For more information, take a look at these Colson Bikes on eBay: =
+For more information, take a look at these Colson Bikes on eBay:

 Colson bicycles carry a lot of nostalgia for a lot of different people.
-These bicycles, scooters, and tricycles were marketed to children in the 1920s and 1930s, and they remind so many people of their childhood and simpler times.
-These bicycles are a great find, and great additions to any vintage collection.
+These bicycles, scooters, and tricycles were sold in the 1920s and 1930s.
+Nowadays they remind many people of their childhood.
+These bicycles are great additions to any vintage collection.